spectrocloud/librarium/docs/docs-content/vm-management/vm-migration-assistant/migrate-vms-vmo-cluster.md

 - A healthy VMO cluster.
 Refer to the [Create a VMO Profile](../create-vmo-profile.md) for further guidance.

-  - The VMO cluster must have access to VMware and the VM you want to migrate.
+  - The VMO cluster must have access to VMware and the VMs you want to migrate.

   :::warning